 Games we’ve built (both internally & as part of joint-ventures) are played by millions around the world which is really awesome.
 The revenue is also very nice (lol).

 4. Reflect on all of the key sacrifices and trade-offs you’ve had to make to get to where you are today.
 Which of these would you say was the most pivotal and why?

-5. What is the best piece of actionable advice that you’ve received that continues to be source of inspiration and further development?
+5. What is the best piece of actionable advice you’ve received that continues to be a source of inspiration in good times and challenging times?

 One of my early clients from my consulting days once told me that the most powerful I could do with my ventures, is to give myself the financial runway to figure things out because it was just a matter of time before things start to click/work and that it wasn’t an “if it works” but more of a “when it works”.
 That has stuck with me.

 A similar piece of advice I got during my track days at Stanford (unrelated to business) was during a time we were doing a stadium steps workout.